Sustainable Building Advisory Service

 Who should apply?

 The SBAS is offered to residents at all stages of work (concept, pre-DA, DA submitted, works underway) provided they are willing to implement sustainable features into their project.
 Council reserves the right to determine and review eligibility.

 How to apply

-1. Interested residents submit the expression of interest application form.
+1. Interested residents complete the application form.

 3. The consulting Architect will then contact you to discuss the next steps in the booking process.